JamesDBowen/ticket-store/README.md

 # Ticket Store

 This is a quick implementation of a reusable Django app built on Django REST Framework.
-It demonstrates dynamic fields and
+It demonstrates dynamic fields being returned by Django REST Framework serializers and implements a primitive event and ticket tracking system.

 ### Prerequisites